Digital vs Traditional Scrapbooking: Which Is Right for You? | aA

 Print When You Are Ready

 When a page is finished, printing is easy.
 Services like Persnickety Prints produce museum-quality prints from digital files.
-Hard-bound photo books through Blurb are another great option — often at a fraction of the cost of traditional supplies for one layout.
+Hard-bound photo books through Blurb are another great option — often at a fraction of the cost of traditional supplies for a single layout.
 Print one page or a full album.
 One copy for yourself and one for your daughter.

-The digital page lives as a saved file.
-It can be resized, modified, shared, reprinted, and preserved — without ever touching the original photo.
+The digital page lives as a saved file — it can be resized, modified, shared, reprinted, and preserved, without ever touching the original photo.

 For anyone working with old family photos — fragile prints or faded slides — digital is the safer option.
 Scan the photo once, work from the scan, and the original stays protected.